danieldurodola02-web/Solar-System-Quiz-And-Space-Knowledge-App/README.md

 I started this project to strengthen my Python skills, especially in:
 Working with lists and dictionaries
- -Handling user input
+	- Handling user input
- -Building a clean program structure
+ - Building a clean program structure
-Designing simple text-based interfaces
+ - Designing simple text-based interfaces
--Using modular functions
+ - Using modular functions

 This is a work-in-progress project, and I’ll keep updating it as I learn more.